A Preterist Commentary on Revelation 8: Summary and Highlights

 According to Psalm 18:6-14, when God was said to come on the clouds in judgment on a nation he was said to ride on thick, dark storm clouds with bursts of thunder, lightning [fire from the sky] and rumblings of the earth as in an earthquake.
 When these dark rain clouds are accompanied by lightning and rumblings of the earth and sky, these signs imply that the Lord is present on the clouds in the Glory Cloud.
 In other words Psalm 18:6-14 shows that when God was said to come on the clouds in judgment on a nation, he was expected to do so in the midst of the Glory Cloud.

-Preterist scholar David Chilton rightly connects the fire, smoke, thunder, lightning and earthquake mentioned in Revelation 8:5 as signs of the presence of God in the Glory Cloud, but does not expound on the implications of this fact.6 Not only does the fire, smoke, thunder, lightning and earthquake mentioned in v.
+Preterist scholar David Chilton rightly connects the fire, smoke, thunder, lightning and earthquake mentioned in Revelation 8:5 as signs of the presence of God in the Glory Cloud, but does not expound on the implications of this fact.7 Not only does the fire, smoke, thunder, lightning and earthquake mentioned in v.
 5 imply God’s presence on the Glory Cloud, it also implies God’s presence in the clouds in judgment as shown in Psalm 18:6-14.
-Therefore, when Revelation 8:5 mentions fire, smoke, thunder, rumblings, lightning and an earthquake before the sounding of the seven trumpets, this suggests that God—or more specifically Christ—was to come on the clouds in judgment before the sounding of the seven trumpet plagues.
-In other words, the divine Christ was expected to come on the clouds in the Glory Cloud at the start of the Jewish War.
-Therefore, Revelation 8:5 implies that the parousia or second coming, when Christ was to come on the clouds in judgment, was expected to occur in A.D.
+The “thunder, rumblings, flashes of lightening and an earthquake” mentioned in Revelation 8:5 before the seven trumpet plagues are also mentioned in Revelation 11:19 and 16:18.
+Yet in both Revelation 11:19 and 16:18 these signs are said to occur at the seventh trumpet/bowl which was fulfilled at the siege of Jerusalem in A.D.
+70. Therefore, when Revelation 8:5 mentions fire, smoke, thunder, rumblings, lightning and an earthquake before the sounding of the seven trumpets, this suggests that God—or more specifically Christ—was ALSO expected to come on the clouds in judgment before the sounding of the seven trumpet plagues.
+In other words, the divine Christ was expected to come on the clouds in the Glory Cloud at the start of the Jewish War as well in A.D.
+70. Therefore, Revelation 8:5 implies that the parousia or second coming, when Christ was to come on the clouds in judgment, was expected to occur in A.D.
 66 at the start of the Jewish War and not just in A.D.
 70 as is commonly supposed.
 Confirmation of the fact that Christ was expected to come on the clouds in judgment before the sounding of the seven trumpets and bowls is found in Revelation 14:14-18:

 I looked and there before me was a white cloud, and seated on the cloud was one like a son of man with a crown of gold on his head and a sharp sickle in his hand.
 Then another angel came out of the temple and called in a loud voice to him who was sitting on the cloud, “Take your sickle and reap, because the time to reap has come, for the harvest of the earth is ripe.”
 So he who was seated on the cloud swung his sickle over the earth, and the earth was harvested.
 Another angel came out of the temple in heaven, and he too had a sharp sickle.
 Still another angel, who had charge of the fire, came from the altar and called in a loud voice to him who had the sharp sickle, “Take your sharp sickle and gather the clusters of grapes from the earth’s vine, because its grapes are ripe.”